- What other names is Activated Charcoal known by?

-Activated charcoal” is similar to common charcoal, but is made especially for use as a medicine.
+Common charcoal is made from peat, coal, wood, coconut shell, or petroleum.
+“Activated charcoal” is similar to common charcoal, but is made especially for use as a medicine.
 To make activated charcoal, manufacturers heat common charcoal in the presence of a gas that causes the charcoal to develop lots of internal spaces or “pores.”
 These pores help activated charcoal “trap” chemicals.

 Likely Effective for...

 - Trapping chemicals to stop some types of poisoning when used as a part of standard treatment.

 - Lowering cholesterol levels.
 So far, research studies don't agree about the effectiveness of taking activated charcoal by mouth to lower cholesterol levels in the blood.

 - Decreasing gas (flatulence).
 Some studies show that activated charcoal is effective in reducing intestinal gas, but other studies don't agree.
 It's too early to come to a conclusion on this.

 - Treating reduced bile flow (cholestasis) during pregnancy.
 Taking activated charcoal by mouth seems to help treat cholestasis in pregnancy, according to some early research reports.

 - Preventing hangover.
 Activated charcoal is included in some hangover remedies, but some experts are skeptical about how well it might work.
 Activated charcoal doesn't seem to trap alcohol well.